It’s time to start insulin. Now what?

 - Fast heartbeat

-Toujeo® may have additional side effects including swelling, weight gain, low potassium, and injection site reactions, which may include change in fat tissue, skin thickening, redness, swelling, and itching.
+Toujeo may have additional side effects including swelling, weight gain, low potassium, and injection site reactions which may include change in fat tissue, skin thickening, redness, swelling, and itching.

-Toujeo® SoloStar® and Toujeo® Max SoloStar® are disposable prefilled insulin pens.
+Toujeo® SoloStar® and Toujeo® Max SoloStar® are single-patient-use prefilled insulin pens.
 It is important to perform a safety test when using a new pen for the first time.
 Talk to your doctor about proper injection technique and follow instructions in the Instruction Leaflet that comes with the pen.